SirSnehGupta/Banana-translator/README.md

 # Banana-translator
-Banana translator translates from English to banana language!
+Banana translator translates from English to banana language!!